Secure OpenReplay

 - Open

-and specify your newly built frontend image in thefrontend
+openreplay/scripts/helmcharts/vars.yamland specify your newly built frontend image in thefrontendblock:

 frontend: